radualex/radualex/README.md

 ---

 👨🏻‍💻 4 years as a developer and couting.
-Started as a backend-er.
-Turned frontend-er.
-Now fullstack-er.
+I have started as a backend-er and meanwhile developed a passion for front-end.
+Now, I am a fullstack-er.

 💼 Working with __React.js, React-native__ and __Node.js (REST & GraphQL)__.